rktjmp/hotpot.nvim/COOKBOOK.md

 The module currently provides two functions: `build` and `check` (functionally equivalent `build` but with no changes to disk).

-`build` accepts a `source-dir`, an optional `options` table and then a set of `pattern function` argument pairs.
+`build` accepts a `source-path` (directory or file), an optional `options` table and then a set of `pattern function` argument pairs.
 Each `*.fnl` file in `source-dir` is checked against each `pattern` given, and if any match the `function` is called with the pattern captures as arguments.
 The function should return a path to save the compiled file to, or `nil`.

 For complete documentation, see [`:h hotpot.api.make`](doc/hotpot-api.txt).